Twin Peaks Prop – Claude Renoir in Clown Costume at the Palmer House

 While researching Twin Peaks, I’ve been noticing all sorts of little details such as the framed image of “Claude Renoir in Clown Costume” hanging in the Palmer’s living room.
-This article takes a closer look at that image throughout Seasons 1 and 2 and Twin Peaks: Fire Walk With Me.
+This article takes a closer look at that image throughout the first two seasons and Twin Peaks: Fire Walk With Me.
+Before I dive into the details, I want to provide you with some background about the image itself.

 Claude Renoir in Clown Costume